Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: Scalar source estimation by stationary sensors

-Equation~(\ref{eq:duality2}) indicates that the inner product between the adjoint scalar field $c^{*}$ and the source distribution $Q$ is equivalent to the sensor signal $M(t)$.
+Equation~(\ref{eq:duality2}) indicates that the measurement signal can be evaluated in two ways: We can compute the forward evolution from a source $Q$ and sample at the sensor.
+Alternatively, we can use the adjoint field $c^*$ starting from a delta function at the sensor location, and perform dot product with the source $Q$.
 A higher value of $c^{*}$ means higher contribution of $Q$ at a particular location and time to the integral, thereby the sensor signal.
 This in turn provides physical interpretation of the adjoint field, that is, the sensitivity of the measurement.

-In contrast to the forward operator~(\ref{eq:forward_operator}) for the scalar field $c$, the adjoint scalar field has to be solved backward in time by using the advection's velocity with an opposite sign as can be seen from equation~(\ref{eq:adjoint_operator}).
+In contrast to the forward operator~(\ref{eq:forward_operator}) for the scalar field $c$, the adjoint scalar field has to be solved backward in time by using the advection velocity with an opposite sign as can be seen from Eq.~(\ref{eq:adjoint_operator}).
 This is reasonable considering that a sensor signal at a certain location $\bold{x}^{m}$ and time $t^m$ should be caused by a scalar source present upstream at an earlier time.